What Is the “Basis Risk” Associated with Commodity Futures?

 Basis risk is the risk that the price of the futures contract and the price of the underlying physical commodity (the spot price) do not converge at expiration, or that their price relationship changes unexpectedly over time.
 This is a major concern for hedgers who use futures to lock in a price, as an adverse change in the basis can undermine the effectiveness of their hedge.

-Define ‘Basis Risk’ in the Context of Futures Arbitrage
+Define ‘Basis Risk’ in the Context of Arbitrage Trading

-How Does the ‘Basis’ Relate to the Potential Impact of Settlement?
+How Does the Time to Expiration Affect the Magnitude of Basis Risk?